MBA/PGDM in India: Types, Eligibility, Exams, Cut-offs, Colleges and Careers

 What is an MBA?

-Initially, IIMs also offered PGDM degrees but after the IIM Act of 2017, they were given the status of ‘Institutes of National Importance’ by the Government of India after which they started giving MBA degrees from the year 2018.
-Similarly, IITs also have an autonomous status which is why they can offer MBA degrees to the students despite not having university status.
+IIMs used to have PGDM degrees initially but since IIM Act 2017, they were given the status of ‘Institutes of National Importance’ by Government of India following which they initiated giving MBA degrees from 2018.
+Also, IITs are autonomous and it is why they can offer MBA degree to students, despite not being a university.

 Types of MBA Programs in India